Skip to main content

 • Disrupted Appetite Regulation ∞ Hormones that control hunger and satiety, such as leptin and ghrelin, can become dysregulated, leading to increased cravings and overeating.

 Peptides like Tesamorelin, used for reducing visceral fat, or Hexarelin, a potent GH secretagogue, rely on a metabolically receptive environment to exert their effects.
 If the underlying metabolic machinery is compromised by chronic mistiming of nutrients, the body’s capacity to respond optimally to these agents is diminished.
-The goal of is to recalibrate biological systems, and this recalibration is significantly aided by supportive lifestyle practices, with nutritional timing being a fundamental component.
+The goal of peptide therapy is to recalibrate biological systems, and this recalibration is significantly aided by supportive lifestyle practices, with nutritional timing being a fundamental component.

 Impact of Nutritional Timing on Peptide Therapy Outcomes